NicoV00/AirBnB_clone_v3/README.md

 * Run hbnb(interactively): `./console` and enter command
 * Run hbnb(non-interactively): `echo "<command>" | ./console.py`

+## Clone Restful API
+General
+What REST means
+What API means
+What CORS means
+What is an API
+What is a REST API
+What are other type of APIs
+Which is the HTTP method to retrieve resource(s)
+Which is the HTTP method to create a resource
+Which is the HTTP method to update resource
+Which is the HTTP method to delete resource
+How to request REST API

+Designing a RESTful API with Python and Flask

 ## File Descriptions
 [console.py](console.py) - the console contains the entry point of the command interpreter.
 List of commands this console current supports: